mariellefoster/marf-books/README.md

 - How to Win Friends and Influence People
 - Greg Orman: Declaration of Independents
 - Kameron Hurley: The Stars Are Legion
-- Madeleine L'Engle: A Wrinkle in Time
 - A Good Time For The Truth
-- Laurie Penny: Bitch Doctrine
 - Yoon ha Lee:  Nine Fox Gambit
 - Ruthanna Everett: wintertide
 - Charles Stross: Empire Games